top of page

 Dilatation (Stretching) of the Sleeve

 This is uncommon and mostly seen at the upper end of the sleeve in patients who have previously had a gastric band.
-It occurs more often in pre-menopausal women.
-On occasions it can be trimmed but my preferred option is to convert to a gastric bypass.
+On occasions it can be revised but a preferred option is to convert to a gastric bypass.

 Gastric Reflux (Heartburn)